zekaistic/techjam-conversational-search/README.md

-# TechJam Conversational Product Search
+# Team TokTik's Shopping Copilot

 ## Project overview

-This project is a deterministic, offline shopping agent built for the TechJam Conversational E-Commerce Search Challenge.
+Our Shopping Copilot is a deterministic, offline shopping agent built for the TechJam Conversational E-Commerce Search Challenge.
 It searches a frozen catalog of 50,000 Amazon products and tries to identify the customer's target product as early and as highly ranked as possible within a ten-turn conversation.

 On each turn, the agent: